Skip to content

 ret

-When you see this assembly for the first time, you'll notice that return a + b under -O0 causes the compiler to dutifully move the parameters from registers to the stack, then read them back from the stack to do the addition.
-It's not efficient, but this is the raw, unoptimized form—every line is crystal clear, and you can see exactly how the data flows.
+When you see this assembly for the first time, you will notice: under -O0, the compiler honestly moves the parameters from registers to the stack first, and then reads them back from the stack to perform the addition.
+It's not efficient, but this is the original, unoptimized form.
+Every line is clear, and you can see how the data flows.

-There's a pitfall here that must be mentioned.
-At first, I compiled with -O1, only to find that the assembly for the add function was just two or three lines—the parameters never even hit the stack; the computation was done entirely in registers (those familiar with compiler optimizations probably won't find this surprising—after all, it's an operation that can be handled at the register level, right!).
-This is because -O1 already starts doing register allocation optimization—the compiler realized there's no need to store the parameters on the stack and read them back, so it just used the registers directly.
-So if you want to follow along with the experiments, make sure to use -O0, otherwise you'll see a bunch of incomprehensible output.
+There is a pitfall here I must warn you about.
+Initially, I used -O1 to compile, only to find that the assembly for the add function was just two or three lines.
+The parameters never even hit the stack; the calculation was done entirely in registers (friends familiar with compiler optimization probably won't be surprised; this is something that can be handled at the register level, right!).
+This is because -O1 already starts doing register allocation optimization—the compiler realized there was no need to store parameters to the stack and read them back, so it just used registers.
+So if you want to follow along with the experiment, make sure to use -O0, otherwise you will see a bunch of stuff you can't understand.

 asm